initialcapacity/jump-start/README.md

 |Provenance metrics| ![Provenance metrics](https://github.com/continuumcollective/provenance-metrics/actions/workflows/build.yml/badge.svg)|
 |The milk problem| ![The milk problem](https://github.com/continuumcollective/the-milk-problem/actions/workflows/build.yml/badge.svg)|

-### Before we start
+## Before we start

-Do not worry about any missing or broken links above just yet - we will be creating the repos and enabling the links soon.
+Do not worry about any missing or broken links above just yet.
+We will create the repos and enabling the links soon.

 Take a quick look at the tech stack we will be using for the exercises.